 - in case of an emergency sheet

 Here are some pics of these pages.

-I avoided any dated pages like a calendar so that you can use these over the years.
-Just print the ones you need and make copies when needed like chore schedules for kids.
+I avoided any dated pages like a calendar so that you can use these over and over.

 These printables were fun to make and I’m thinking about adding more in the future.
 So stay tuned for any updates.
 I will email you the link when that happens.

 Final Thoughts and Tips for Using Your Home Management Binder

 So, remember these steps for creating your home management binder:

 - sort and create categories